Meta-Learning Neural Mechanisms rather than Bayesian Priors: Methods

 For precision, the most natural definition is the likelihood of a model choosing a valid token.
 Let $s$ be a string and $\textsc{Val}(s)$ be the set of valid continuations given $s$.
 Finally, let $P(x \mid s)$ be the probability the model assigns to token $x$ given string $s$.

 This will not be a sufficient metric since a degenerate model can still have perfect precision (for example, a model which always predicts ``('' could have perfect precision in Table~\ref{tab:cont}).

 For an analogy to recall, we defined a metric we call ``better-than.''
 It is defined simply as the proportion of valid moves which have a higher probability than all invalid moves combined.
+We considered alternative metrics as well; these can be found in the appendix.

 Finally, we define our variant of F1 as the harmonic mean of these two measures:

 Note that this term is defined for each continuation, rather than for an entire language.